barsnadcat/hslab/README.md

 With fixes to trade algorithm - trade equaly to prevent next turn lethal, and 20000 runs new result is

 0,10,7,6,5,2

+After analysing this deck session - it is obvious that it works by filling board with lots of minions.
+With is not viable in real life, because of mass clear spels.